Modern alternatives to the paper chore chart

 The Paper Chore Chart: An Outdated Classic?

-The magnetic board on the fridge with names and checked tasks...
+The magnetic board on the fridge with names and checked-off tasks...
 Who hasn't tried it?
 It's simple, visual, and costs almost nothing.
-But in practice, this system quickly shows its limits.
+But in practice, this system quickly shows its limitations.

 No Historical Tracking

-Once the week passes, you erase and start over.
+Once the week is over, you erase and start again.
 Impossible to objectively prove who did what over the last month.
-Discussions like "I always do more than you" remain unanswered.
+Discussions like "I always do more than you" remain without factual answers.

 No Task Weighting

-Checking "dishes" and checking "deep cleaning" count the same on a chart.
+Checking off "dishes" and checking off "deep cleaning" count the same on a chart.
 Yet the effort isn't comparable.
 The paper system can't reflect this difference.

 "Monday is you, Tuesday is me."
 What happens if you're not there Monday?
-The system doesn't provide flexibility or catch-up.
+The system doesn't provide for flexibility or makeup tasks.

 No Remote Access

 The chart is on the fridge.
-You're at the office wondering if the laundry was hung?
+You're at the office wondering if the laundry has been hung?
 Impossible to check.

-You forget to check.
-Or worse, someone checks without having done it.
+We forget to check things off.
+Or worse, someone checks off without having done it.
 No traceability, no accountability.

 Advantages: Free, versatile, automatic reminders

 Disadvantages: Not designed for shared household tasks.
-No notion of equity or contribution tracking.
+No notion of fairness or contribution tracking.
 Who did what?
 Mystery.

 Shared Calendars (Google Calendar)

-Disadvantages: Same, no tracking of who does what.
-You see what's planned, not what's done.
+Disadvantages: Same issue, no tracking of who does what.
+You see what's planned, not what's been done.

 Advantages: Designed for cleaning, automatic scheduling